Skip to main content

 • One certificate can only be used for one concurrent connection to the broker

-Site hardware telemetry (e.g., site meter discharge, solar generation, battery SoE) is published by the EMS using a unified dt/ topic prefix, followed by the site ID, gateway ID, and an ending specific to the type of telemetry (lifetime, windowed, instantaneous), resulting in the following formats:
+Site hardware telemetry (e.g., site meter discharge, solar generation, battery SoE) is published by the EMS using a unified dt/ topic prefix, followed by the site ID, gateway ID, and an ending specific to the type of telemetry (lifetime, windowed, instantaneous, state), resulting in the following formats:

 Lifetime metric topic structure: